FrankBijnen/ExifToolGui/Docs/Readme Portable.txt

 But If you use this parameter and think you will leave no traces on the computer, you may be disappointed.

 - ExifTool itself will write to the TEMP directory.
 To overcome this you could propably install Perl, or install the 'Oliver Betz' version.
-But to install you need to be admin, and it will leave traces.
+But depending on the options chosen  you need to be admin to install, and it will leave traces.
 - The integrated WebBrowser based on EDGE will write temp-files.
 - To control ExifTool and the Edge browser temp-files are created.
+- Windows may keep MRU (Most Recently Used) entries in the registry.

 My personal view: